-The work of the Association enjoys wide-spread support throughout the community, as they celebrate their 8th year of establishment.
+The work of the Association has enjoyed wide-spread support throughout the community, as they celebrate their 8th year of establishment.
 However, some programme elements are less embedded in the local community due to their more recent introduction.
-In addition, it is common that information about programmes does not reach underprivileged families.
+In addition, it is common that information about programmes does not reach certain families.
 In some cases, the organisation has also faced organisational challenges due to capacity shortages.

-To help address these challenges, the Foundation is supporting the employment of three community assistants for one year (October 2019 – October 2020).
-The pilot will test whether the employment of community assistants can lead to a smoother operation and greater impact of the Complex Educational Programme by ensuring: information reaches all families, community members better understand which opportunities are available, plus they are motivated and supported to take full advantage of the programmes.
-The programme also aims to provide development opportunities for the community assistants whose professional trajectory could take a new turn, after gaining valuable experience in the charity sector.
+To help address these challenges, the Foundation supported the Community Assistance Pilot Programme with funding for the employment of three local assistants - initially for one year (October 2019 – October 2020).
+The pilot tested whether the employment of community assistants could lead to a smoother operation and greater impact by ensuring: information reached all families, the needs of the community and subsequent feedback as gathered more efficiently by the Association, community members better understood the opportunities available, as well as being motivated and supported to take full advantage of the programmes.
+The pilot programme also aimed to provide capacity building and development opportunities for the community assistants whose professional trajectory could take a new turn, after gaining valuable experience in the charity sector.

 The initial months of implementation proved that the role of local community assistants is highly needed and they provided extremely helpful insights, contributing to the success of the programmes.
 During the COVID-19 lockdown, the work of community assistants became even more essential.
 Since the other employees of the Association could only reach the community online, all personal communication with the families, along with the distribution of donations was done through the local assistants.